Worth It? 15 Cruise Drink Package Questions & Answers to Know

 Drink packages offer up a way to enjoy plenty to drink without having to worry about the budget.
 But there are a number of finer details that come with the packages you’ll want to know about.

 That’s why many people are interested in “all you can drink” packages that cruise lines offer.
-The appeal of these packages is easy to see.
-You pay one set amount, and then you don’t have to worry about running up a huge bar tab.
+With this, you pay one set amount, and then you don’t have to worry about running up a huge bar tab.

 Instead, you simply head to the bar, order whatever you want, and get back to the fun.
 Want a beer?
 A glass of wine?
 A cocktail?
 You only need to flash your room key and you’ll get it.
 (Drink packages also include things like soda and water.)